MidnattLantern/HiDoc-API/README.md

 ´pip3 install djangorestframework-simplejwt´

+Filter
+---
+The filter will be used in the front-end when browsing trough user projects and watch list.
+- In terminal:
+`pip3 install django-filter` (without an S at the end)
+- Add `django-filters` to installed apps (with an S at the end)

 Deployment (ElephantSQL)
 ---
 1. HiDoc API is set up to store data on ElephantSQL.
 These are the steps taken for HiDoc API: